heib6xinyu/Simple-NN-with-Back-Prop-with-Parallel-Computing-Optimization-Project/Documentation.md

 ##### String Representation
 - `std::string Edge::toString()`: Generates a readable string representation of the edge, detailing its input and output nodes.

+#### Node Class

+The `Node` class in C++ represents a node in a neural network.
+It maintains lists of input and output edges, its value, layer information, and type (input, hidden, or output).
+Below are the function descriptions adapted from the Java version to the C++ implementation:

+##### Constructor
+- `Node::Node(int layerValue, int numberValue, NodeType type, ActivationType actType)`: Creates a new node at a given layer in the network, specifying its type (input, hidden, or output) and the activation function to use.

+##### Resetting Node State
+- `void Node::reset()`: Resets the node's values and deltas needed for each forward and backward pass.
+Also resets the deltas for outgoing edges.

+##### Edge Management
+- `void Node::addOutgoingEdge(std::shared_ptr<Edge> outgoingEdge)`: Adds an outgoing edge to this node.
+- `void Node::addIncomingEdge(std::shared_ptr<Edge> incomingEdge)`: Adds an incoming edge to this node.

+##### Forward Propagation
+- `void Node::propagateForward()`: Propagates the node's post-activation value to all its output nodes by applying the appropriate activation function.

+##### Activation Functions
+- `void Node::applyLinear()`: Applies the linear activation function to this node.
+- `void Node::applySigmoid()`: Applies the sigmoid activation function to this node.
+- `void Node::applyTanh()`: Applies the tanh activation function to this node.

+##### Backward Propagation
+- `void Node::propagateBackward()`: Propagates the delta/error back from this node to its incoming edges.

+##### Weight Initialization
+- `void Node::initializeWeightsAndBias(double newBias)`: Sets the node's bias and randomly initializes each incoming edge weight.

+##### Weight and Delta Management
+- `int Node::getWeights(int position, std::vector<double>& weights) const`: Gets the weights of this node and its outgoing edges.
+- `int Node::getDeltas(int position, std::vector<double>& deltas)`: Gets the deltas of this node and its outgoing edges.
+- `int Node::setWeights(int position, std::vector<double>& weights)`: Sets the weights of this node and its outgoing edges.

+##### Additional Functions
+- `std::string Node::toString() const`: Returns a concise string representation of the node.
+- `std::string Node::toDetailedString() const`: Returns a detailed string representation of the node.

+#### NeuralNetwork Class

+##### Constructor
+- `NeuralNetwork::NeuralNetwork(int inputLayerSize, const std::vector<int>& hiddenLayerSizes, int outputLayerSize, LossFunction lossFunc)`: Constructs a neural network with specified sizes for the input layer, hidden layers, and output layer, along with a chosen loss function.

+##### Weight Management
+- `int NeuralNetwork::getNumberWeights() const`: Returns the total number of weights (including biases) in the neural network.
+- `void NeuralNetwork::setWeights(std::vector<double>& newWeights)`: Sets the weights of the network to the values provided in `newWeights`.
+- `std::vector<double> NeuralNetwork::getWeights() const`: Returns a vector containing all the weights of the network.
+- `std::vector<double> NeuralNetwork::getDeltas() const`: Obtains the deltas (gradients) for all the weights in the network.

+##### Network Configuration
+- `void NeuralNetwork::connectFully()`: Fully connects all nodes in each layer to all nodes in the subsequent layer.
+- `void NeuralNetwork::connectNodes(int inputLayer, int inputNumber, int outputLayer, int outputNumber)`: Connects a specific node in one layer to a specific node in another layer.

+##### Initialization
+- `void NeuralNetwork::initializeRandomly(double bias)`: Initializes the weights of the network randomly using a normal distribution and sets the biases of the nodes.

+##### Forward and Backward Propagation
+- `double NeuralNetwork::forwardPass(const Instance& instance)`: Performs a forward pass through the network using the provided instance.
+- `double NeuralNetwork::forwardPass(const std::vector<Instance>& instances)`: Processes multiple instances through the network and returns the sum of their outputs.
+- `void NeuralNetwork::backwardPass()`: Conducts a backward pass through the network, updating the deltas based on the error.

+##### Accuracy and Output
+- `double NeuralNetwork::calculateAccuracy(const std::vector<Instance>& instances)`: Calculates the accuracy of the network on a set of instances.
+- `std::vector<double> NeuralNetwork::getOutputValues() const`: Retrieves the output values from the output layer of the network.

+##### Gradient Computation
+- `std::vector<double> NeuralNetwork::getNumericGradient(const Instance& instance)`: Calculates the numerical gradient for a single instance.
+- `std::vector<double> NeuralNetwork::getNumericGradient(const std::vector<Instance>& instances)`: Computes the numerical gradient for a set of instances.
+- `std::vector<double> NeuralNetwork::getGradient(const Instance& instance)`: Gets the gradient of the network for a given instance using backpropagation.
+- `std::vector<double> NeuralNetwork::getGradient(const std::vector<Instance>& instances)`: Obtains the gradient for a list of instances, summing up individual gradients.

 ### Case Studies
 Detailed examples or tutorials for specific tasks or datasets.